 Use Driver Easy to update all the missing & outdated device drivers on PC for free.

-- Why is My PUBG Freezing on PC
+Why Does My PUBG Keeps Freezing Whole PC

 How To Fix PUBG Freezing When Loading The Game